Lootin-IGM/BackEnd/README.md

 # backEnd
 # BackEnd
-create a user with username : lootin and password : test in http://localhost/phpmyadmin/index.php after Apache and mySQL are launch with xampp
+create a user with username : lootin and password : lootin in http://localhost/phpmyadmin/index.php after Apache and mySQL are launch with xampp